aabiji/adventofcode/2024/log.md

 Day 10: My solution to the problem was so satisfying.
 Like it's basically just depth first search but with extra rules

 Day 11: For the first part I was surprised that brute forcing was fast enough.
 The second part is a caching problem.
 Hashmaps to the rescue yet again.

+Day 12: After some frustrating debugging I realize that when using breath first search, we need to mark the neighbor as visited *before* we visit it.
+Part 2 was fun to solve though.